LazyCPU-org/pantinventory_devops/docs/02-network-configuration/README.md

 This stage sets up the network infrastructure for PantInventory applications to communicate securely.
 This includes:
 - Docker network for container communication
-- Nginx Proxy Manager for reverse proxy and SSL termination
+- Nginx reverse proxy for routing and SSL termination
-- Let's Encrypt SSL certificates
+- Let's Encrypt SSL certificates (via Certbot)
+- Rate limiting and security features
 - CORS configuration

 **Time Estimate**: 30-45 minutes